 Finance lease receivables are secured over the machinery leased and certain finance lease receivables are guaranteed by related parties of customers.
-As at 31 December 2021, finance lease receivables amounting to HK\$97,372,000 (2020: HK\$89,273,000) are due from related parties.
+As at 31 December 2022, no finance lease receivables (2021: HK\$97,372,000) are due from related parties.